sergiorico/backend/docs/dev-docs/getting-started.md

 If this fails you must download a tarball and put `node` and `npm` into `/usr/bin` or similar.
 Some linuxes have a program called `alternative` to symlink files into `/usr/bin`.

-#### installing packages
+### installing packages

 Type `npm install` in the repository to install all dependencies.
-Then try to run the dev. server using `make dev`.
-If this fails, report to Axel.
+Then try to run the dev. server using `npm run dev`.
+If this fails, report this in the slack channel.
 Otherwise you are good to go!